rks101/egnet/README.md

 ## dstat

-Use **dstat** - a tool for generating system resource statistics such as cpu usage, disk read/write, network data received/sent, etc. To exit type Ctrl+C.
+Use **dstat** - a tool for generating system resource statistics such as CPU usage, disk read/write, network data received/sent, etc. To exit type Ctrl+C.
 ```
 $ dstat
 You did not select any stats, using -cdngy by default.